cobianzo/wordpress-boilerplate/README.md

 TO-dO
 ------------------------------------------------------------------------------------------------------------------------------------
-Integrate twitter bootstrap in the theme, with sass, and including it in styles and scripts.
+- Integrate twitter bootstrap in the theme, with sass, and including it in styles and scripts.
+- Include in the documentation the github routes for every project and WP, to make it easier to keep it up to date.

 Theme
 ------------------------------------------------------------------------------------------------------------------------------------